yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/configure-yugabyte-platform/set-up-cloud-provider/kubernetes.md

 If you plan to create multi-region YugabyteDB universes, you can set up [Multi-Cluster Services](https://git.k8s.io/enhancements/keps/sig-multicluster/1645-multi-cluster-services-api) (MCS) across your Kubernetes clusters.
 This section covers implementation specific details for setting up MCS on various cloud providers and service mesh tools.

-{{< warning title="YugabyteDB Anywhere support for MCS is in beta" >}}
+{{< warning title="YugabyteDB Anywhere support for MCS is in Early Access" >}}

 The Kubernetes MCS API is currently in alpha, though there are various implementations of MCS which are [considered to be stable](https://github.com/kubernetes-sigs/mcs-api/issues/17#issuecomment-1309073682).
 To know more, see [API versioning](https://kubernetes.io/docs/reference/using-api/#api-versioning) in the Kubernetes documentation.

-MCS support in YugabyteDB Anywhere is currently in [Beta](/preview/faq/general/#what-is-the-definition-of-the-beta-feature-tag).
+MCS support in YugabyteDB Anywhere is currently in [Early Access](/preview/faq/general/#what-is-the-definition-of-the-beta-feature-tag).
 Keep in mind following caveats:

 - Universe metrics may not display correct metrics for all the pods.
 - xCluster replication needs an additional manual step to work on OpenShift MCS.
+- {{% support-platform %}} assistance is needed for upgrades.

 {{< /warning >}}